pretzelhammer/rust-blog/posts/too-many-brainfuck-compilers.md

 # syscall returns number of bytes written in rax
 ```

 We now know a handful of x86_64 instructions, enough to write a brainfuck compiler actually, and yet we still haven't put together a single complete program yet.
 This is where the assembler comes in.
 Like mentioned above we'll be using GNU Assembler for all our x86_64 code.
-Lets take a look at a simple x86_64 program that does nothing but exit.
+Let's take a look at a simple x86_64 program that does nothing but exit.

 ```s
 # ./examples/x86_64/exit.s